If bent iPads are the new normal, Apple is betraying Jobs’ perfectionism

 But that’s not the right approach when there’s something clearly wrong with the way something looks out of the box, or how it works after a short period of regular use.
 Consider the “butterfly keyboard” saga that affected MacBook laptops.
 Apple ignored or downplayed stuck key issues across multiple machines, and only acknowledged the problem when it was ready to release something new.
 By that time, it had to deal with both angry customers and lawsuits.

 It shouldn’t take that level of anger or threatened litigation to do something as simple as swapping a bent iPad for one that’s not bent.
-Despite losing $250 million in market value, Apple still isn’t hard up for cash.
+Despite recently losing $250 million in market value, Apple still isn’t hard up for cash.
 And no consumer electronics company, let alone a luxury brand, should ever be so stingy that it expects customers to accept bent goods as normal just because the factory gave them a pass.

 A handful of bent iPads isn’t a big enough deal to make the list of Apple’s most noteworthy highs and lows for 2018, and I suspect that customers with obviously bent-out-of-box devices will be able to get them swapped at Apple Stores — an issue Apple will then quietly address with both its suppliers and designers.
-Just like Apple’s past aluminum alloy and internal reinforcement changes for iPhones, the next iPad Pros will likely be stronger than current models, and that’s the way it goes: products are supposed to get better over time.
+Just like Apple’s past aluminum alloy and internal reinforcement changes for iPhones, the next iPad Pros will likely be stronger than current models, and that’s the way it goes: Products are supposed to get better over time.

-But if Apple thinks that normalizing obvious manufacturing problems with its products is the right way to deal with issues, that strikes me as the very opposite of the way Steve Jobs (at least, on a good day) would handle the situation — and moreover, not doing “what’s right.”
-Regardless of whether a problem is small or the fault of a manufacturing partner, it’s time to admit that something needs to change in the way Apple responds to issues like this, lest more serious problems follow in 2019.
+But if Apple thinks that normalizing obvious manufacturing problems with its products is the right way to deal with issues, that strikes me as the very opposite of the way Steve Jobs (at least, on a good day) would handle the situation, and moreover, not doing “what’s right.”
+A customer shouldn’t be asked to accept a brand new product that’s dented.
+Regardless of whether the problem is small or a manufacturing partner’s fault, it’s time for Apple to admit that something needs to change in the way it responds to issues like this, lest more serious problems — such as more angry customers, lawsuits, and bad press — continue to dog the company in 2019.